 - Complete the application for admission - Pay the \$25 admission application fee - If the student has attended U.S. colleges, the official transcripts must be mailed directly from the college to University of the Southwest - Submit transcripts, national test scores and other academic document evaluations from an independent international transcript evaluation service.
 The transcript evaluations must show 1) cumulative GPA, 2) courses taken, 3) U.S. equivalency of grade earned.
 The applicant is responsible for submitting official or certified copies to ACEI, as well as the costs incurred for the evaluation and the expedient delivery of the evaluation to the University. - Foreign national students from non-English speaking nations must demonstrate their English language proficiency in order to be admitted to the University.
 This may be done by submitting official ACT, SAT, TOEFL, or IELTS scores.
 The preferred method is achieving at least a 550 on the paper based TOEFL or at least a 213 on the computer based TOEFL, or at least a 79 on the internet based TOEFL.
 A student needs to achieve at least a 6.0 on their IELTS.
-In lieu of a TOEFL score the applicant may submit an ACT or SAT score equal to or greater than the University's prevailing admissions standard. - Submit a letter from an appropriate bank or sponsor, showing sufficient funds in U.S. dollars to cover educational costs. - After all admission requirements have been met, the I-20 student visa form will be sent to the student.
+In lieu of a TOEFL score the applicant may submit an ACT or SAT score equal to or greater than the University's prevailing admissions standard.
+Foreign national students from predominant English speaking countries may submit a written statement as part of their English Proficiency.
+Upon arrival to campus, the student will be required to take a placement test in order to be placed in the most successful class for the student.
+Students over the age of 24 and/or students who do not plan to physically attend USW may only submit the written statement. - Submit a letter from an appropriate bank or sponsor, showing sufficient funds in U.S. dollars to cover educational costs. - After all admission requirements have been met, the I-20 student visa form will be sent to the student.